Reidmen/crypto_hitchhiker/README.md

 ## Simple DeepLOB

 I implemented a simplified version of the DeepLOB model (using torch) and trained it using Adam method, learning rate (0.003).
 An important aspect was to keep the model simple, but also keep enough convolution layers, as they nicely encoded volume-adjusted bids and asks, as well as bid-ask averages.
 Therefore, each layer had a purpose, which I'll explain.
+Each batch includes a time-window of 100 previous data points, to be exploited by the convolution layers.

->[!NOTE] After some experimentation I quickly realize that linear layers did not help with the recurrent nature of the series, and instead introduced more parameters leading to exploding gradients.
+> [!NOTE] After some experimentation I quickly realize that linear layers did not help with the recurrent nature of the series, and instead introduced more parameters leading to exploding gradients.

 ```mermaid
 graph LR